Back

 7. Gong Enable

 Launched in February 2026 as part of Gong's Mission Andromeda, Gong Enable bundles AI Call Reviewer, AI Trainer, Initiative Tracking, and Gong Assistant into a single enablement layer.
-The core insight behind the product is correct: enablement built from actual call data is more relevant than enablement built from slide decks.
+The insight is correct: training built from actual call data is more relevant than training built from slide decks.

 8. 360Learning

-360Learning takes a collaborative approach to enablement: rather than top-down content delivery, the platform is designed to turn in-house experts into training contributors.
-Sales teams create, refine, and share knowledge within the platform, and the AI-powered Skills features push targeted upskilling into reps' flow of work.
+360Learning inverts the standard model.
+Rather than top-down content delivery, the platform turns in-house subject matter experts into training contributors.
+Sales teams create, refine, and share knowledge within the platform — AI-powered Skills features push targeted upskilling into the flow of work.

 9. HubSpot Sales Hub

-It's not a deep readiness platform.
-Certifications, adaptive learning paths, and role-play simulations aren't its strength.
-But for SMB and mid-market teams that need basic enablement woven into their CRM without buying a separate system, it's practical and well-priced.
+It's not a readiness platform.
+Adaptive learning paths, certifications, and AI roleplays are not the product's strength.
+But for teams that need basic enablement woven into their CRM without a separate system and a separate budget, the value is real.

 How to Get Started with Revenue Enablement